 When you’re trying to sell your mobile home, first impressions are everything.
 If potential buyers see an unfinished-looking mobile home with exposed pipes and no skirting, they’re likely to assume that the inside of the home is just as unappealing as the outside.
 But if they see a well-maintained mobile home with beautiful skirting around the base, they’ll be much more likely to want to take a closer look (and maybe even make an offer!).

 Vinyl skirting (also known as trailer skirting) is one of the cheapest materials available for underpinning mobile homes.
 A 16 foot by 80 foot skirting package costs around $900, but you’ll need to install it yourself.
 Allow around a day to install vinyl skirting for one person.

 Vinyl is inexpensive to install and can even be fitted by the most novice DIYer.
 You just need a few simple tools to install the frame and vinyl skirting.
 However, vinyl skirting does have some drawbacks.

 First, vinyl skirting doesn’t look the best and most vinyl will fade and wear over time, especially on the sides exposed to the sun.
 Also consider if storms are common in the area, as vinyl skirting is not stormproof in any way.
 Here are some more vinyl skirting options you might want to consider.

-Timber lattice & timber slats for Mobile Home Skirting
+Timber lattice & timber slat underpinning for mobile homes

 If keeping pests out from under your mobile home is not a huge consideration, then using timber lattice or timber slats is a great option.
 Both timber slats and lattice use a sturdy frame (usually also made from timber) to hold up the skirting sections and are a great affordable option.